How to nourish your soil

 One thing that gardeners love is that young sunflowers turn their face towards the sun.
-This is so parts of the flower head receive the levels of sunshine they need, while parts of the stalk are shielded from the sun's rays, which they are sensitive to.
+This is so parts of the flower head receive the levels of sunlight they need.

 Sunflowers are annuals that grow well in fertile, well-drained soil.
 Their ideal soil conditions lie between a pH level of 6.0 and 7.5, however, they're pretty hardy so will grow in most soils with some care.
 Most importantly, they love being planted in a spot that has 6–8 hours of sunlight each day.
 You could even grow sunflowers indoors in containers if you place them near a north facing window.

 Good companions to plant alongside sunflowers include cucumbers, melons, sweetcorn and squash.
-You should avoid planting them next to potatoes and beans because of the toxins that they can give off.
+You should avoid planting them next to potatoes and beans because sunflowers release toxins that can inhibit their growth.

 Check out our huge range of plants now and get your garden growing!